Sohum09/A-badly-coded-book-cricket-game-but-its-the-test-format/README.md

 Changelog:

-Sep 6 2025: Update 2, Adjusted scoring rate to make it more realistic to test run rates
+Sep 6 2025: Update 2, Adjusted scoring rate to make it more realistic to test run rates.
+Also, global ball limit raised to match adjusted scoring rates and the rain-affecting part has also been accordingly tweaked.

 Sep 5 2025: Update 1, Add support for overs.